Bash Script Examples

 Input-in-BashHere 25 is the user input that is saved in the num variable.
 Later the program recalls the user input using the echo command.

-As of now you can take input from the user and save it in variable.
-Now I am going to demonstrate how to perform an arithmetic operation using variables and display the resulting output in the terminal or save it in a file.
+Let’s see how to perform an arithmetic operation using variables and display the resulting output in the terminal or save it in a file.
 To perform any arithmetic calculation in Bash use $(()) syntax.
-See the script below for more clarification.
+See the script below for more clarification about its usage:

 #!/bin/bash